Updated: Jul 14

 Tips for girls: in the same area, there are a lot of places where you can get dressed like a geisha for the day and then you can walk around the temples, take pictures, etc. ☺

-Apart from temples and touristy places, Kyoto is an incredible city to just walk around, bike around, have incredible sushi and other types of Japanese food, enjoy lots of tea or just simply relax in the parks.
-Kyoto city center is amazing as well, but by night looks stunning.
+Apart from temples and touristic places, Kyoto is an incredible city to simply walk around, bike around, have incredible sushi and other types of Japanese food, enjoy lots of tea or just relax in the parks.
+Kyoto city centre is amazing as well, but by night looks stunning.

 Nara is actually very close to Kyoto and you can do the trip in half a day.
 You can use the JR pass to go there, which is quite handy.

-Apart from being a smaller and more local town with proper Japanese flavor, Nara is well known for one single thing: the deer that roam freely in the city center.
+Apart from being a smaller and more local town with proper Japanese flavour, Nara is well known for one single thing: the deer that roam freely in the city centre.
 And they are so used to people that they tend to be very confident among people. ☺

 Here, we visited Nara Park, went to Kofuku- Ji Temple, walked around the town and had one of the most incredible sushi ever!